larsks/rbac-proxy-example/README.md

 [krp]: https://github.com/brancz/kube-rbac-proxy

-In both examples, a `producer` service offers an HTTP endpoint (`http://producer/example`).
-A `consumer` periodically reads from this endpoint.
+In both examples, a `producer` service offers an HTTP endpoint (`http://producer/allowed`).
+A `consumer` attempts to read from this endpoint.
 We use `kube-rbac-proxy` to authenticate the consumer and grant access to the resource.

 ## Viewing the manifests